amit08255/function-intercept/README.md

 values are not concerned in the system, and will not affect the result of any function in the chain.
 If you need to pass a state that shared through the chain, pass an object reference instead.

+The difference between `intercept` and `interceptAsync` is that `interceptAsync` will always return a `Promise`d wrapper, regardless of the definition of the original function, and all the intercepters along with the main function will be handled in a promise chain.